 Browse our Archived Webinars to see presentations from experts in the field on a variety of topics relating to youth and family services.

 Want to learn more?
 Visit our Library for more free children- and family-related resources in a variety of formats.
 View library resources on youth and families or use the search to find information on a particular topic.

 Are you an educator or do you work with youth?
 Browse our education resources on using relationship education with youth, teens, and young adults.

 Does your agency focus on early childhood education?
 Our Head Start/Early Learning section has resources for agencies that work with young children and want to support families.

-The Center for Developing Child, Harvard University states that the future of any society depends on its ability to foster the healthy development of the next generation.
-The website offers brief videos to explain extensive research on how the biology of stress shows that healthy development can be derailed by excessive or prolonged activation of stress response systems in the body (especially the brain), with damaging effects on learning, behavior, and health across the lifespan.
+The Center for Developing Child, Harvard University website offers brief videos to explain extensive research on how the biology of stress shows that healthy development can be derailed by excessive or prolonged activation of stress response systems in the body (especially the brain), with damaging effects on learning, behavior, and health across the lifespan.

-What is Complementary Learning is a free, short publication from the Harvard Family Research Project that gives a quick overview and concrete examples of complementary learning.
+What is Complementary Learning is a fact sheet from the Harvard Family Research Project.
 Complementary learning is a comprehensive strategy for addressing educational needs and ensuring success for all children and youth.
-Complementary learning is the idea that a systemic approach—which intentionally integrates both school and non-school supports—can better ensure that all children have the skills they need to succeed.
+It incorporates schools, family engagement, out-of-school time activities, early childhood programs, health and social services, and other resources to better ensure that children have the skills they need to succeed.

 The Helping Your Child free publication series from the Department of Education features practical lessons and activities for parents to help their school aged and preschool children master reading, understand the value of homework, and develop the skills and values necessary to achieve and grow.
 Parental involvement in schools has been shown to decrease youth behavior problems and increase success in school.
 This is a great resource to share directly with the parents and families that your agency serves.